mcmire/personal-content--writings/posts/my-thoughts-on-ai.md

 >
 > [^meta-superintelligence]

-#### Andy Jassy
+#### Andy Jassy (CEO, Amazon)

-##### On the benefits of AI to society / On AI as a companion
+##### On the significance of AI in history

-> Technologies like Generative AI are rare; they come about once-in-a-lifetime…
+> Technologies like Generative AI are rare; they come about once-in-a-lifetime… [^andy-jassy-note]

->
+##### On the impact of AI on society

-> \[W]e have strong conviction that AI agents will change how we all work and live. … Agents will allow us to start almost everything from a more advanced starting point. … Agents will be teammates that we can call on at various stages of our work, and that will get wiser and more helpful with more experience…
+> \[W]e have strong conviction that AI agents will change how we all work and live. … Agents will allow us to start almost everything from a more advanced starting point. … [^andy-jassy-note]

+##### On unlocking a better future with AI / On agents

+>  Agents will be teammates that we can call on at various stages of our work, and that will get wiser and more helpful with more experience… [^andy-jassy-note]

 ##### On how AI will affect jobs

-> As we roll out more Generative AI and agents … \[w]e will need fewer people doing some of the jobs that are being done today, and more people doing other types of jobs…
+> As we roll out more Generative AI and agents … \[w]e will need fewer people doing some of the jobs that are being done today, and more people doing other types of jobs… [^andy-jassy-note]

-##### On the urgency to keep up (or risk falling out)
+##### On the urgency of embracing AI (or be left behind)

 >  \[The] most transformative technology since the Internet is here.
-Those who embrace this change, become conversant in AI, help us build and improve our AI capabilities internally and deliver for customers, will be well-positioned to have high impact and help us reinvent the company.
+Those who embrace this change, become conversant in AI, help us build and improve our AI capabilities internally and deliver for customers, will be well-positioned to have high impact and help us reinvent the company.[^andy-jassy-note]
->
-> [^andy-jassy-note]

-#### Masayoshi Son
+#### Masayoshi Son (CEO, SoftBank Group)

-##### On the benefits of AI
+##### On unlocking a better future with AI

 > I have realized our ultimate mission: the evolution of humanity. … My view is that ASI will be ten thousand times more intelligent than humans … One day, ASI-powered smart robots will perform all kinds of physical tasks on our behalf, including manufacturing, transportation, construction, and housework.
 >